Ski Touring Center Trails – Please read! Very important!

 The Catamount Trail uses many snowmobile trails through the generosity of the Vermont Association of Snow Travelers (VAST).
 Skiers should step off the trail to allow snowmobiles to pass.
 VAST membership dues pay for the maintenance of these trails.
 If you will be regularly skiing sections of the Catamount Trail that use parts of the VAST trails, please consider supporting the maintenance of these segments by joining VAST.
 Contact VAST at: 26 Vast Lane, Barre, VT 05641, 802.229.0005

-Following these simple guidelines will insure that everyone has the best possible experience on the Catamount Trail… ENJOY!
+Following these simple guidelines will ensure that everyone has the best possible experience on the Catamount Trail… ENJOY!